lucreziaberghenti/HEA_VASP_inputs_generation/README.md

 - [Results](#results)

 ## Abstract
 High entropy alloys (HEAs) are loosely defined as solid solution alloys that contain more than five principal elements in equal or nearly equal atomic percent (at.%).
 Here we consider the Cantor Alloy, CoCrFeMnNi, with a single fcc-phase.
 The unit cell has dimensions of (x, y, z) = (5x4x3), meaning that it is composed of 3 planes along the z-axis, each containing 20 atoms, for a total of 60 atoms.
 Since the elements Cr, Mn, Fe, Co, and Ni have the same concentration, there are 12 atoms for each element in the unit cell.
-The lattice parameter is 3.6 Å.

 This code generates random configurations of the bulk-FCC unit cell by permuting the positions of different element atoms in the lattice.
 A new configuration is saved in the numpy array `saved.npy` only if it is not equivalent to the ones already saved.
 If the configuration is equivalent to any existing configuration, the code generates another configuration until a non-equivalent one is found.
 Two configurations are considered equivalent if their unit cells, when periodically repeated in 3D space, generate the same lattice.